orepnitskiy/file/README.md

 # file
-You can see all documentation in main script in docstrings (file.py)
+You can see all documentation to that script in docstrings in file.py